maxiH137/master-thesis/README.md

 curacy of label reconstruction, possibly due to the different distribution of their data.

-(Abstract from the "Master_Thesis Maximilian Hopp.pdf")
+(Abstract from "Master_Thesis Maximilian Hopp.pdf")

 ## Requirements
 Use requirements.txt to create necessary conda environment.